 Let's start with a washer or dryer that is in good shape-no rust, no dents-but really needs a boost of color.

 1. Unplug and empty the appliance of any laundry.
 If possible, remove it from the laundry room to an open, well-ventilated space.
 This will prevent mishaps of paint overspray onto your walls and give you room to work.
 Always place a drop cloth under the machine.

 2. Use a detergent/hot water mix to wipe down and clean the machine.
 Pay close attention to areas where residue can build-up.
 Wipe down with clear water and allow to dry.

 3. With the 400 grit sandpaper, sand all surfaces that will be painted.
 The purpose is to dull the factory finish so the new paint will stick.
 You do not need to remove all of the old paint.
 Follow up with a second sanding with the 600-grit sandpaper.

 6. Follow the directions on the spray paint can and use steady strokes from left to right to paint the machine.
 Hold the can 12 to 16 inches from the appliance and spray with a steady motion, slightly overlapping each row of paint.
 Recoat if needed within 30 minutes.
 If drips occur, allow them to dry and then sand away before touching up the paint.

 7. Allow the paint to dry for 24 hours before using the appliances.
 If you hate the color, it will be difficult to remove the paint.
 Better to add a new color over the first coats.

-If you have a washer or dryer that have dents or rust, there's a bit of preparation that must be done before painting.
+If you have a washer or dryer that has dents or rust, there's a bit of preparation that must be done before painting.